 8) Pack a cloth bag

 Bring your own cloth bag and use it whenever you pop into a store to buy something.
-When the staffer proffers you a plastic bag, just say no. The staff will look at you like you just arrived from the planet Zork, but don't fret -- be comfortable in the knowledge that 7-eleven bag handles invariably break within a few blocks anyway.
-Amazon has a terrific World Food Programme bag that not only gives you a durable bag, but also provides a school year of meals for one child in need.
-How's that for value!
+When the staffer proffers you a plastic bag, just say no. The staff will look at you like you just arrived from the planet Zork, but don’t fret—be comfortable in the knowledge that 7-eleven bag handles invariably break within a few blocks anyway.
+You can easily purchase a cloth shopping bag (or set of 3) on Amazon, or just pick one up in the destination.

 9) Pack quick-drying underwear and socks